 When Pupupu and her royal entourage got to Orere at Ekun-Ijama, Ifa oracle was duly consulted and it was rightly advised based on the divination that she should travel further and settle in a place where the yam stake (edo) cannot penetrate the ground.
 The group eventually got to the present location called Ondo, where the yam stake would not stick in (Edo du do).
 Pupupu became the first Oba at ‘edo du do’ Ondo with the title Osemawe ( esemae ).
 Pupupu was succeeded by her son Airo, the first male Oba in Ondo.

-IIe-Oluji kingdom and most of her neighbors in the very early times were situated in a forest known as and called, “Igbo Ijamo” in Yoruba language or “Ugbo Ujamo” in the IIe-Oluji herself was then called “Ekun ijamo” (The-town-to-ija”) or to Ofosu at the boundary of Ondo and Edo States, up to Ikoya in Ikale land and Ajebamidele at the boundary of Ogun State.
-In the olden days, Igbo Ijamo was a wild and uncultivated land, situated in the tropical evergreen forest with tall trees and thick undergrowth full of wild beasts and
+IIe-Oluji kingdom and most of her neighbors in the very early times were situated in a forest known as “Igbo Ijamo” in Yoruba language or “Ugbo Ujamo”.
+It is referred to as IIe-Oluji “Ekun ijamo” (The-town-to-ija”) in Ile-Oluji spanning to Ofosu at the boundary of Ondo and Edo States, to Ikoya in Ikale land and Ajebamidele at the boundary of Ogun State.
+The main town in the area was Ekun with surrounding villages like Ojowo, Upoti, Okua, and others.
+The name Ekun was later changed to IIe-Oluji by the people themselves.